dendronhq/dendron-site/vault/dendron.release.2020-09-13.md

 ### Planters

 A bunch of our fellow Dendronites have published notes using Dendron.
-You can check it at the [[showcase|dendron.community.showcase]].
+You can check it at the [[showcase|community.showcase]].

 We've also created a new role -> @Planter :man_farmer::woman_farmer: , to recognize folks who have published using Dendron.